rajanshresth/Git-to-Blog/tasks.md

 ## 🎯 Goal

 Aggregate all GitHub commit pushes for a 24-hour period, summarize them into a blog post using Langchain/Langraph, FastAPI, and OpenAI, and publish the result to your blog website.
+Support both webhook and OAuth-based GitHub integration for scalable, multi-repo, multi-user tracking.

 ---

-## ✅ Phase 1: Foundations & Webhook
+## ✅ Phase 1: Foundations & Integration

 - [x] Initialize FastAPI project
-- [x] Set up GitHub webhook endpoint: `POST /github/webhook`
+- [x] Set up GitHub webhook endpoint: `POST /github/webhook` (optional, for repos where you control settings)
-- [x] Parse and store incoming push event payloads (repo, commit SHAs, messages, diffs)
+- [ ] Implement GitHub OAuth flow for user authentication and repo access
-- [ ] Store received commits in a database or temporary storage for aggregation
+- [ ] Store user OAuth tokens securely
+- [ ] Allow users to select which repositories to track

 ---

 ## 🕒 Phase 2: Daily Commit Aggregation

 - [ ] Implement a scheduled job (e.g., cron, APScheduler) to run every 24 hours
+- [ ] For each connected user, fetch all commits from selected repos in the last 24 hours using GitHub API
-- [ ] Aggregate all commits received in the last 24 hours, grouped by repo (and optionally by author)
+- [ ] Aggregate commits by repo (and optionally by author)
 - [ ] Fetch additional commit data/diffs from GitHub API as needed

 ---